-Does a recipe of the best vegetable soup really exist?
-That one you can forget because it is flavorful and hot to your taste?
-No, it does not exist, because vegetable soup is always different.
-No fixed rules, set you imagination free- a simple combination of genuine ingredients which makes a healthy and delicious dish.
+Does a recipe for the best vegetable soup really exist?
+No, it doesn’t exist, because vegetable soup is always different.
+There are no fixed rules, so set your imagination free for a simple combination of ingredients for a healthy and delicious dish.

 No rules for the perfect vegetable soup